-- They are not prone to disease, which is always a relief, especially for novice hobbyists.
+- They are not prone to disease, making them one of the hardiest saltwater fish which is always a relief, especially for novice hobbyists.
 There is nothing worse than having a diseased fish when you are only just starting out.

 - They are incredibly good fish for beginners, and experts alike and will make for a fantastic addition to your community.

-- The adults will grow to 3.1 inches in length (8 cm).
+- The adults will grow to a maximum of 3.1 inches in length (8 cm).